sc-zhang/AlleleFinder/README.md

 ## Additional
-If the paralog genes are too many, you can use pull_down_paralog.py to pull them down as new alleles
+If there are too many genes be marked with paralog, you can use pull_down_paralog.py to pull them down as new alleles
 ```bash
 pull_down_paralog.py -i <origin_allele_table> -m <min_num> -o <new_allele_table>
 ```